SITE TRANSLATION

 Community Relations Commission

 The purpose of the community relations commission shall be to foster, encourage and stimulate the improvement of relations among and between citizens of all races, creeds, national origins and economic and educational levels; and to provide all individuals with an equal opportunity to grow and participate to the best of their ability, in the economic, educational, social and cultural activities available in our community.
 The commission will also assist in the development of public information and related communication programs to enhance the quality of life for all village residents.
-The Commission meets the second Tuesday of every other month at 7:00 p.m. in the Trustees Conference Room at Village Hall.
+The Commission meets the 3rd Monday of every other month beginning in January at 6:30 p.m. in the Trustees Conference Room at Village Hall.

 Economic Development Commission